 1.1 Course Number: PY101

 1.2Contact Hours: 3-1-0 Credits:11

 1.3 Semester-offered: 1st Year - Odd

 1.4 Prerequisite: Class 10th level Physics and Mathematics

 1.5 Syllabus Committee Members: Dr. Shikha Dwivedi & Dr. Nimisha Raghuvanshi

-i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering subjects more readily.
+- i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering diploma subjects more readily.
 As a result, while reviewing the curriculum, emphasis was placed on the concepts, laws, working equations, and basic notions of physics to assist students in studying the key courses.

-ii) This will give a solid foundation for future self-development in order to cope with new advances.
-The study of physics encompasses a wide range of fascinating subjects, many of which have something to do with the materials and objects that surround us.
-It tries to provide a knowledge of this environment via both observation and behavior prediction of such items.

-iii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors.

-iv) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.
+This will give a solid foundation for future self-development in order to cope with new advances. - ii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors. - iii) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.

 Unit Topics Sub-Topic Lectures 1 Units and Measurements Physical quantities: Fundamental and derived, Units and systems of units (FPS, CGS and SI units), Dimensions and dimensional formulae of physical quantities, Principle of homogeneity of dimensions, Dimensional equations and their applications (conversion from one system of units to other, checking of dimensional equations and derivation of simple equations), Limitations of dimensional analysis.
 Measurements: Need, Measuring instruments, Least count, Types of measurement (direct and indirect), Errors in measurements (systematic and random), Absolute error, Relative error, Error propagation, Error estimation and significant figures.
-8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, Triangle and Parallelogram law (Statement only), Scalar and Vector product, Resolution of a vector and its application to inclined plane.
-Kinematics equations in scalar and vector form with related 7
+8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, Triangle and Parallelogram law, Scalar and Vector product, 7